Electrochemical machining is developed by W. Gussef in 1929. In this process, the material removal takes place using an

-That’s it for the Electrochemical machining process, Where you learned about various topics like definition, working principle, various equipment, the electrolyte used, working, process parameters, advantages, disadvantages, and applications.
+That’s it for the Electrochemical machining process, Where you learn about various topics like definition, working principle, various equipment, the electrolyte used, working, process parameters, advantages, disadvantages, and applications.

-I hope, this article added some value to you and fulfil your goal of landing here.
-If so, consider sharing with your nearby, colleagues, friends and family or to the needed ones.
+I hope, this article added some value to you and fulfilled your goal of landing here.
+If so, consider sharing with your nearby, colleagues, friends, and family or to the needed ones.

 Bookmark to Engineers Rail to ease the excess further.
 Thank you for being with me.
 I hope to see you again.